Lifespan Development and Communication

 A2.

-Critically review and reflect upon personal and professional communication skills to promote strategies for ongoing development as a student and a health professional.
+Review and reflect on personal and professional communication to promote strategies for ongoing development as a student and a health professional

 Unit Content: